bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The '^center', '^north', '^south', '^east', '^west', '^northwest', '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.

-## Saving 'lastpt'

-- ^lastpt:a

-Any time during a path construction, it is possible to save the current location of the 'lastpt' to a path variable so that it can be retrieved laster.
-The following example would create a new path named "b" containing a single M point that is at (4,5).

-    path a = (1,1) [l:3,4] ^lastpt:b [l:5,6]